TH-Activities/saturday-hack-night-twitter/README.md

 Here are some cool ideas as sample.You can either modify these problem statements in your own way or else you can come up with your own brainstorming super cool ideas.
 - Tweet to Quote : Have you ever seen a tweet and wanted to Quote it as an Image.
 Then Build it.
 Build something that inputs a tweet and converts it into a Quote Image.
-- Mood Meme Tweeter : Are you the type of person who tweets Quotes based on your mood?
+- Mood Tweeter : Are you the type of person who tweets Quotes based on your mood?
 Then this is for you.
 Build something that tweets a quote based on users’ mood

 ## For Further Queries